 On October 1, 2010, Continental Airlines and United Airlines merged into a new airline called United Airlines.
-United Airlines and its regional jet partners Shuttle America, Mesa and SkyWest currently serve Intercontinental.
 The two carriers will operate as separate entities until they receive a single operating certificate from the FAA, which is expected to occur in late 2011.
 See Schedule 2-Airline Market Shares.
 For a discussion of the source of operating revenues for the Houston Airport System, and the term of Continental's use and lease agreement at Intercontinental, respectively, see "HOUSTON AIRPORT SYSTEM FINANCIAL INFORMATION-Sources of Operating Revenues," and "HOUSTON AIRPORT SYSTEM AGREEMENTS-Use and Lease Agreements-Continental Use and Lease Agreement" "Continental Terminal E Lease".